Daihatsu Fellow Max: Fellow Max

 In April 1970, the front-wheel drive L38 Daihatsu Fellow Max was introduced to replace the rear-wheel drive Fellow.
-Originally only available as a two-door sedan and three-door van (L38V), a hardtop coupé with a lower roofline and a somewhat baroque front-end treatment was added in August 1971 (L38GL).
+Originally, only available as a two-door sedan and three-door van (L38V).
+In March 1971, the headlights are replaced with round headlights.
+A hardtop coupé with a lower roofline and a somewhat baroque front-end treatment was added in August 1971 (L38GL).
 SL and GXL Hardtops received standard front disc brakes.
 In October 1972 a four-door version (L38F) appeared; it was the only four-door Kei car at the time of its introduction.
 Dimensions were 2,995 mm × 1,295 mm as dictated by the Kei car regulations, although the wheelbase was stretched by 100 mm to 2,090 mm.
 The engine was a 360 cc two-cylinder two-stroke ("ZM4"), offering 33 PS at the time of introduction.
 In July 1970 the SS version appeared, featuring a twin-carb, 40 PS (SAE) version of the ZM engine (ZM5) - a specific output of over 112 PS per litre.
 Top speed was 120 km/h, compared to 115 km/h (120 and) for the lesser versions.
 This highly tuned engine had an 11:1 compression ratio, versus 10:1 for the ZM4 engine, and required high octane gasoline.
 With a narrow powerband at the high end of the range, its expansion chambers in the front and rear meant that noise levels were elevated.

-In October 1972, for the 1973 model year, engine outputs dropped somewhat, to 31 and 37 PS respectively to lower fuel consumption and meet new, more stringent emissions standards.
+In October 1972, the engine outputs dropped somewhat, to 31 and 37 PS respectively to lower fuel consumption and meet new, more stringent emissions standards.
 These engines were called ZM12 and ZM13 respectively.

 In export markets, this car was usually sold simply as the "Daihatsu 360".
 In Australia, where the car went on sale in early 1972 as a two-door sedan, it was called the Max 360X.
 It was the cheapest new car available in Australia at the time.
 Unaffected by emissions regulations, it was equipped with the 33 PS version of the engine; in a period road test by Wheels magazine it reached 68 mph and managed the sprint to 60 mph in 33.2 seconds.
 It was also sold as the Daihatsu 360X in New Zealand.